Linux Command-Line Cheat Sheet

 - grep: The

-command allows you to search inside a number of files for a particular search pattern and then print matching lines.
-For example,grep blah file
+grepcommand allows you to search inside a number of files for a particular search pattern and then print matching lines.
+For example,grep blah filewill search for the text "blah" in the file and then print any matching lines. - sed: The

-(or Stream EDitor) command allows search and replace of a particular string in a file.
+sed(or Stream EDitor) command allows search and replace of a particular string in a file.
 For example, if you want to find the string "cat" and replace it with "dog" in a file named pets, type

-sed s/cat/dog/g pets
+sed s/cat/dog/g pets.

 Three other commands are useful for dealing with text.